 Pour the batter into the pre-baked crust and gently smooth into an even layer.
 Arrange the pecan halves in a single layer on top of the batter.

-Remove from oven and let it cool and set on a wire rack before removing it from the pan.
+Remove from oven and let it cool and set on a wire rack before removing it from the pan to slice and serve.